Unsupervised Multi-hop Question Answering by Question Generation: Methodology

-Our proposed framework \model seeks to synthesize high quality training data to train the multi-hop QA model.
-In this paper, we mainly consider two-hop questions and denote the required contexts as $C_i$ and $C_j$.
+In this paper, we consider two-hop questions and denote the required contexts as $C_i$ and $C_j$.
 Formally, each time our model takes as inputs $\langle C_i, C_j \rangle$ to generate a set of $(q, a)$ pairs.
-In this work, we focus on two two modalities: heterogeneous case $\text{type}(C_i, C_j) = (\text{Table}, \text{Text})$ and homogeneous case $\text{type}(C_i, C_j) = (\text{Text}, \text{Text})$.
-However, our framework is flexible enough to generalize to multi-hop QA for other modalities.
+We focus on two modalities: the heterogeneous case where $C_i, C_j$ are table and text and the homogeneous case where $C_i, C_j$ are both texts.
+However, the design of our framework is flexible enough to generalize to multi-hop QA for other modalities.

-The \model consists of three components: \textit{operators}, \textit{reasoning graphs}, and \textit{data filtration}.
+Our model \model consists of three components: \textit{operators}, \textit{reasoning graphs}, and \textit{question filtration}.
 Operators are atomic operations implemented by rules or off-the-shelf pretrained models to retrieve, generate, or fuse relevant information from input contexts $( C_i, C_j )$.
 Different reasoning graphs define different types of reasoning chains for multi-hop QA with the operators as building blocks.
-Synthesized $(q, a)$ pairs are generated by executing the reasoning graphs.
-Data filtration removes irrelevant and unnatural $(q, a)$ pairs to give the training set $\mathcal{D}$ for multi-hop QA.
+Training $(q, a)$ pairs are generated by executing the reasoning graphs.
+Question filtration removes irrelevant and unnatural $(q, a)$ pairs to give the final training set $\mathcal{D}$ for multi-hop QA.